dmlambea/linux-cougar-500k-drv/README.md

 > ./build_module_package.sh dkmsbuilder

-Where `dkmsbuilder` should match the container's image name you created before.
+Where `dkmsbuilder` is the container's image name you created before (or the name you specified when creating the image).
 This script will search for the module's source code in the `./module` directory and will leave the resulting **.deb** file in the directory `./build`.

 Note that the container has been designed to build modules as non-root user ('nobody:nogroup', to be precise).
 Make sure your `./build` directory should be writable by nobody:nogroup, or the creation will fail due to lack of privileges.

 ## Install the module

 Install the **.deb** file as usual.
-It will create a `cougar_500k` module for your running kernel.
+It will create a `cougar_500k` module for your running kernel, as well as udev rules for properly binding the keyboard to it.
+This rules are required because `hid_generic` module takes on the keyboard.
+The udev rules unbind the device from `hid_generic`, then rebind it to this module.

-The `hid_generic` module must be unloaded before plugging in the keyboard.
-Otherwise, `hid_generic` will take on the device and this module will not have any effect.

 # TODO list and known bugs

 ## TODO

-* Handle all extended keys, not only the 8-key sample mapping.
 * Make this driver the first option for Cougar 500k devices, not the default `hid_generic`.
+* All special keys (macro recording, led preferences and FN key combos) are handled by the hardware itself, so no special handling is required.
+Anyways, the keys are detected by the module (although it does nothing with them), so it would be good to write some kind of userspace tool to enrich the user experience.
 * A lot more, for sure.

-## Known bugs

-* A kernel Oops is raised when the device is disconnected.
-It happens with the `.remove` function being installed or not.
-This will not be a problem if you're using the keyboard without unplugging it, but surely this bug deserves a fix.

 # A note to users/maintainers/volunteers

 This is my very first implementation of anything related to linux kernel code, so please be patient.
-I don't know well the USB low-level protocol so I cannot provide any support.
-Feel free to contact me if you believe I can help you, but don't expect any solution: I will do my best.
+I don't know well the USB low-level protocol so I cannot provide any support apart from a very basic support.
+Feel free to contact me if you believe I can help you, but don't expect any solution: I will try my best.

 If you want to enhance/improve this code and you don't have a keyboard to test, I can send you data, keycodes or any information you might need.